LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 ```

 would need to be updated by replacing `range="0 1e-6"` with `range="-0.52 0.52"` and removing `limited="true"`, in addition to updating the corresponding framework-side constraint definitions.
+- Why must the files remain inside `resources`, and what must be updated if filenames change?
+The initialization logic assumes `resources` as the project root.
+Starting from the `.slx` model location, the `InitFcn` traverses upward until it finds the parent folder named `resources`, and then performs a recursive search inside that directory to locate `unitree_G1.xml`.
+The `.slx` model and `launcher.mlx` must remain in the same folder, since the launcher is referenced explicitly from the model directory.
+If the launcher filename is changed, the corresponding line in the `InitFcn` must also be updated (currently line 56).
+Likewise, if any additional live scripts called from the launcher are renamed, their names must also be updated inside `launcher.mlx`.

 ---

 ## Future Work